ricbencar/wave-wind-data/README.md

 ### 1. Install ECCODES:

 `ECCODES` is a software package developed by ECMWF for processing WMO FM-92 GRIB, WMO FM-94 BUFR, and WMO CREX messages.
 It is required for `pygrib` to function correctly.

-**On Windows:**
 Installing `ECCODES` on Windows can be more involved.
 It's often recommended to use a Linux subsystem (WSL) or a virtual machine.
 If you must install directly on Windows, you might need to build it from source or find pre-compiled binaries.
 Refer to the official ECMWF ECCODES documentation for detailed instructions: [ECMWF ECCODES Documentation](https://confluence.ecmwf.int/display/ECC/ECCODES+installation).

 ### 2. Set up a Python Virtual Environment and Install Dependencies: